dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 </details>

-We now have an end-entity certificate, signed with our invalid intermediate, CA signed cert, with subjectAltName set as localhost.
+This gives an end-entity certificate signed by the invalid intermediate CA-signed cert, with `localhost` in the subjectAltName field.

-Starting s_server with the new end-entity certificate `next-end-entity2.pem`
+Start s_server with the new end-entity certificate `next-end-entity2.pem`:

 ```bash
 $ openssl s_server -key next-end-entity2.key -cert next-end-entity2.pem \